danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

 Both those features are also available from yet another Danish data registry.
 This time we'll use the API from [Danmarks Meteorologiske Institut (DMI)](https://www.dmi.dk) which maintains an [open database](https://opendatadocs.dmi.govcloud.dk/DMIOpenData).
 It contains a variety of categories, like meteorological observations, climate data, radar data, and forecast data{{< sidenote for=\"sn-2\" >}}See [here](https://opendatadocs.dmi.govcloud.dk/en/Data/Climate_Data#parameters-for-stationvalue) for an overview of all variables available{{< /sidenote >}}.
 Here we're particularly interested in [historical climate data](https://opendatadocs.dmi.govcloud.dk/Data/Climate_Data), so we'll create a user and get our API key.

 The API key is essential for the next part.
 I've saved mine as usual in a `.env` file which I've excluded from Git versioning for obvious reasons.
 To call the API I'll define yet another function which wraps around the initial `request_to_pd()` function and deal with some of the other data cleaning that comes with this particular API and the columns.
-We'll run this function with the API call twice, once for wind speed (`wind_speed`) and once for cloud cover (`cloud_cover`).
-This will give us an hourly overview of those two features going back 300 000 records{{< sidenote for=\"sn-3\" >}}Be warned that the data frame is quite big.
+We'll run this function with the API call twice, once for wind speed (`wind_speed`) and once for cloud cover (`cloud_cover`){{< sidenote for=\"sn-3\" >}}Be warned that the data frame is quite big.
 The raw JSON is about 250MB large for 300 000 records{{< /sidenote >}}.
+This will give us an hourly overview of those two features going back 300 000 records.

 ``` python
 def get_weather_data(feature):